schorfES/pacto/README.md

 model.props.foo = 'baz';
 ```

-A model can be created using defaults for it's properties.
+A model can be created using defaults for its properties.
 If one or more of
 these properties are not passed into the model, the model will use the
 predefined default values until the value will be set.